GAIA-X4PLC-AAD/ssi-to-oidc-bridge/README.md

 ### OIDC Provider: Ory Hydra

-Hydra is a FOSS and OpenID certified implementation.
+Hydra is a OpenID-certified implementation and FOSS.
 It should allow any OIDC or OAuth2 client to leverage it as an IdP.
-For development, it has the advantage of giving us freedom to build a custom login process, as we can specify arbitrary redirects.
+For development, it has the advantage of giving us the freedom to build a custom login process, as we can specify arbitrary redirects.

 ### VC Login Service